 12) Yesterday, I learned that I think we can tell a lot about a person by the way they drive.
 I sat behind a person who would not turn until they had a “clear” opening.
 Today, I realized that I could never be friends with such a person, in part because the man who raised me would not turn unless he could see Wyoming unobstructed.

 13) Yesterday, I learned that too many of the most horrific things that ever occurred to us often take less than a minute of our lives.
 Today, I learned that Americans, on average, live 41,942,880 minutes.
-Those of us who spent so much time grieving know that it doesn’t help to hear others say that we should just move on, but there is a point when we begin to obsess to a point that we ruin whatever time we have left.
-No matter what happens after our death, I can’t help but think that we’ll regret wasting so much time obsessing over death.
+Those of us who spent too much time in our life grieving know that it doesn’t help to hear others say that we should just move on, but there is a point when we begin to obsess over it so much that we ruin too many moments in our own lives.
+No matter what happens in the moments before our death, I can’t help but think that we’ll regret wasting so much time obsessing over death.